JacobDNelsonStone/business-dashboard-react/README.md

 ## Installation

+Fork or clone our repo, then oen a terminal in the root of the project and run:
-- npm i, npm run start
+- npm i, npm run develop

 ## Technologies Utilized

 - HTML
 - CSS
 - React
 - React Bootstrap
-- Chakra U
 - javascript
 - mongoose
 - mongoDB
+- chart.JS
-- chart.js
+- React Router

 ## Features
-- employees can make accounts, then post chat keep track of meetings and business analytics on the home page.
+- employees can make accounts, send department-wide chats, keep track of meetings, and business analytics.

 ## Tests

 N/A